hipstermojo/paperoni/README.md

 ## PDF exports

-As of version 0.5-alpha1, you can now export to PDF using a third party tool.
+PDF conversion can be done using a third party tool.
+There are 2 options to do so:

+### EPUB to PDF

 This requires that you install [Calibre](https://calibre-ebook.com/) which comes with a ebook conversion.
 You can convert the epub to a pdf through the terminal with `ebook-convert`:

 ```sh
 # Assuming the downloaded epub was called foo.epub